What's All This Then?

 Instaud.io is built using Ruby on Rails for the backend, with a little bit of bash shell scripting in there as well.
 The server runs Ubuntu Linux.
 Database is good ol' MySQL.

-File storage is done on the server itself, and once a month has passed, files get moved to Amazon S3.
-The only reason I let them stick around for a month is because it's cheaper for bandwidth.
+File storage is done on the server itself, and once two weeks have passed, files get moved to Amazon S3.
+The only reason I let them stick around for two weeks is because it's cheaper for bandwidth.

 The backend also makes use of avconv, sox, and imagemagick to generate spectrograms.